Shamanbenny/ip/docs/README.md

-# NightCoder User Guide
+# nightcoder.NightCoder User Guide

-## Welcome to NightCoder
+## Welcome to nightcoder.NightCoder

-NightCoder is your playful and motivational coding companion for late-night sessions.
-With a vibrant personality and powerful task management features, NightCoder is here to keep you organized, inspired, and focused.
+nightcoder.NightCoder is your playful and motivational coding companion for late-night sessions.
+With a vibrant personality and powerful task management features, nightcoder.NightCoder is here to keep you organized, inspired, and focused.

 ---